Do you prefer to use natural flea remedies without harmful chemicals?

-Mix a small amount in his food and the fleas will be falling over themselves to jump ship.
+Mix a small amount in his food, and the fleas will fall over themselves to jump ship.

-However, my research shows that large amounts of garlic can actually harm your pet.
-As I wasn't able to find out what defines a 'large amount' of garlic, I strongly recommend that if you plan to use garlic as a flea deterrent, you mention it to your vet first.
+A word of caution, my research shows that large amounts of garlic can harm your pet.
+As I couldn't find out what defines a 'large amount' of garlic, I strongly recommend that you have a chat with your vet first.

-Pennyroyal is a plant that belongs to the mint family and it's said to deter parasites.
+Pennyroyal is a plant that belongs to the mint family, and it's said to deter parasites.
 It can be made into batches of home remedies for fleas and used accordingly.

-You might want to consider planting it in the garden near where your dog usually plays or lies and you can also plant it in pots on the patio to deter fleas.
+You might want to consider planting it in the garden near where your dog usually plays or lies, and you can also plant it in pots on the patio to deter fleas.

-Have a small bowl of warm water by your side as you comb through his coat so that you can dip the comb into the water to remove the fleas from the teeth.
+Have a small bowl of warm soapy water by your side as you comb through his coat so that you can dip the comb into the water to remove the fleas from the teeth.
 (The fleas will drown in the soapy water).

-Essential oils are stored in tiny bottles because they're very concentrated.
-They need to be diluted properly otherwise the oils may irritate any skin they come into contact with.
+They must be appropriately diluted; otherwise, the oils may irritate any skin they come into contact with.

-Always follow the manufacturers instructions.
+Always follow the manufacturer's instructions.
 You'll never need more than a few drops for each spray bottle.

 Natural flea remedies are a simple alternative option.
 It's simply a matter of choice.

-If you have any natural flea remedies that you'd like to share with us, you can drop me a line here.
+If you have any natural flea remedies you'd like to share with us, you can drop me a line here.

 And if you'd like to learn more about getting rid of fleas on your dog, simply follow this link.